 From Steven Pinker, in his debate with Elizabeth Spelke on the topic of Science and Gender.

 Since his breakout book The Blank Slate: The Modern Denial of Human Nature, Pinker has outlined and continually advocated a conception of human nature which I find extremely compelling.
-It’s foundational claim is that we are not plastic in the sense that twentieth-century behaviorists would suggest.
-Human nature is not malleable in any robust sense of the term; but instead, it is very rigidly pre-programmed by our biology, which is — perhaps not intuitively — the reason for our complex abilities and variations.
+It’s foundational claim is that we are not plastic in the way twentieth-century behaviorists would suggest.
+Human nature is not malleable in any robust sense of the term; but instead it is very rigidly pre-programmed by our biology, which is — perhaps not intuitively — the reason for our complex abilities and variations.
 The fact that, say, we are wired to acquire a rigid grammatical structure in childhood, and hence speak a language, is what allows us to communicate in such a wealth of information, emotion, and ideas to others.
 Of course we are plastic in the sense that we learn the language of our childhood environment (I’m not writing this in Japanese, after all), but our ability to internalize grammar emerges from our biological make-up, which we do not choose.
 (Pinker, who studied in the M.I.T. linguistics department under Noam Chomsky, uses this example among others to emphasize his point.)

 Gender is just one of the specific biological factors which distinguishes us and shapes our proclivities, abilities, and attributes.
 It is also perhaps the most misunderstood characteristic we posses, and is fraught with sensitive points and political considerations.
 Modern, leftist feminism seems to brush over this fact, conflating — to use an image from economics — equality of outcome with equality of opportunity.
-The later is morally necessary.
+The latter is morally necessary.
 The former is scientifically preposterous.

 Pinker delineates and actively patrols the fine line separating gender distinction from gender discrimination, and for that reason, his debate with Spelke is worth reading or listening to.